 He received a broad education in the humanities in Chicago, Leuven and New York before earning his doctorate in philosophy and educational policy studies at the University of Wisconsin-Madison.
-Foci of his teaching and writing include: paternalism and the ethics of intervention; the epistemology of education research; school choice and school segregation; citizenship and civic education; and the ethical conflicts that arise between the state, parents and children.
+Foci of his teaching and writing include: paternalism and the ethics of intervention; the epistemology of education research; school choice and school segregation; citizenship and civic education; religion and religious schools, and minority education in its manifold forms.

 (2013) Equality, Citizenship and Segregation: a defense of separation (Palgrave Macmillan)

 (2007) Culture, Identity and Islamic Schooling: a philosophical approach (Palgrave Macmillan)

 (2016) Maussen, M., Vermeulen, F., Bader, V., & Merry, M. Religious Schools in Europe: institutional opportunitities and contemporary challenges (Routledge)

 (2010) Merry, M. & Milligan, J. Citizenship, Identity and Education in Muslim Communities: essays on attachment and obligation (Palgrave Macmillan)